murat-cileli/gnome-shell-extension-shell-clock/README.md

 # Shell Clock - Gnome Shell Extension

-Execute shell command and display the output in the clock area.
+Executes any shell command and display the output in clock area.

 ## Example Commands